 Research Opportunities at Northeastern Illinois University

-Student Center for Science Engagement (SCSE) Summer Research and Professional Development Program: The SCSE at Northeastern Illinois University organizes a research program every summer in which NEIU students work with faculty on a variety of research projects.
+Student Center for Science Engagement (SCSE) Summer Research and Professional Development Program: The SCSE at Northeastern Illinois University organizes a 10-week research program every summer (from late May to early August) in which NEIU students work with faculty on a variety of research projects.
 The application is available in the spring semester each year, beginning in February with a deadline in March.
 Please email scse@neiu.edu for more information.

 Chicago Area Organizations and Companies

-Chicago Botanic Garden - REU: The Chicago Botanic Garden, with colleagues from partner institutions, hosts a 10-week summer research experience.
-This program offers undergraduate student participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
-Travel, room and board, and research costs are covered by the program.
-Participants also receive a $5,000 stipend.
+Chicago Botanic Garden: The Chicago Botanic Garden, with colleagues from partner institutions, host 10-week summer research experiences and internships.
+These programs offer undergraduate student participants an opportunity to explore a diverse array of scientific fields related to plant biology and conservation.
+Participants receive a stipend, research costs and for some programs travel and room and board.

 Fermilab provides internships for students who apply directly to Fermilab or through the Department of Energy.
 Fermilab also has international partnerships with institutions in foreign countries that are responsible for selecting students.
 Deadlines vary for the different programs offered by Fermilab.

-Field Museum of Natural History: A lot of the internships are simply created by a student expressing interest in being an intern.
-You can find a scientist for your particular area of interest or study in our staff list for the Gantz Family Collections Center, Integrative Research Center, or Keller Science Action Center.
-Write to the scientist(s) of your choice, let them know you are interested in working with them, and they will try to find an internship for you based on your qualifications and their needs and capacity.
+Field Museum of Natural History: A research experience for undergraduates (REU) is offered every summer.
+And some of the internships are created by a student expressing interest in being an intern by finding a scientist for your particular area of interest or study in our staff list for the Gantz Family Collections Center, Integrative Research Center, or Keller Science Action Center.
+Students then write to the scientist(s) to let them know the student is interested in working with them, and the scientist will try to find an internship for you based on your qualifications and their needs and capacity.
 Deadlines are specific to each opportunity.

 Lincoln Park Zoo: The Zoo is committed to training young scientists to conduct independent research projects that are relevant to the management and conservation of captive and wild populations.
 The Zoo’s Research Internship program provides unique opportunities for undergraduates and recent graduates to gain research experience on exotic species in a captive setting.
 The internship program is based in the Conservation & Science Department and offers a unique opportunity to conduct work in a variety of areas and gain valuable experience while being a part of the Zoo’s team approach to research and management of small populations.
 Interns have the opportunity to conduct research projects under the guidance of staff scientists in one or more of the following areas: demography, population genetics, population modeling, animal behavior, animal cognition, epidemiology, endocrinology and conservation.
+There are also internship opportunities available in the Urban Wildlife Institute that is a part of the zoo.
 Deadlines are variable, but generally are in March and April.

 Morton Arboretum Internship Opportunities: The Morton Arboretum’s Center for Tree Science offers four summer fellowships to students who are interested in pursuing a career in urban ecology.
 They consider current undergraduate candidates with strong academic backgrounds and an interest in topics such as tree biology, urban biodiversity, urban forestry, arboriculture, root biology, soil science, forest ecology, genetics, informatics, plant systematics, pathology, entomology, tree conservation, and restoration ecology.

-Peggy Notebaert Nature Museum: Internship opportunities are offered in the fall, winter and summer for college and university students.
+Peggy Notebaert Nature Museum: Internship opportunities are offered in the fall, winter, spring and summer for college and university students (applicants must be at least 18 years old at the time of application).
 Rolling admissions.

 Federal Agencies and National Organizations